matthiasn/talk-transcripts/Hickey_Rich/ClojureForJavaProgrammers.md

 	      (str (+ 32 (* 1.8 c)) " Fahrenheit"))))))
     (doto frame
       ;; The original 2008 slides omitted the `.` before each of the ;; method names below.
-They are need since Clojure 1.0 in 2009.
+They are needed since Clojure 1.0 in 2009.
       (.setLayout (GridLayout.
 2 2 3 3))
       (.add temp-text) (.add celsius-label)
       (.add convert-button) (.add fahrenheit-label)